-Question 9 (all departments) High-value high-risk projects, gateway reviews and business cases - not applicable
+Question 9 (all departments) High-value high-risk projects, gateway reviews and business cases [TCV response not required]

 Under the High Value High Risk (HVHR) Framework, a project will be classified as HVHR if it is a budget funded project that has a Total Estimated Investment (TEI) of over \$250 million.
 HVHR projects are subject to compulsory Gateway reviews, where Gates 1 through 6 are compulsory for all eligible projects: Gate 2 outlines the development of a business case.